 Welcome to the EGR Power 50 2018.
 Now celebrating its 15th birthday, EGR’s annual rankings of the online gambling industry’s biggest operators has consistently provided one of the most comprehensive overviews of the sector and remains an effective tool for companies to benchmark against their competitors.

-Click HERE to view the rankings.
+Click HERE to view this year’s rankings.

 And if M&A was the key theme of 2016 and 2017, then this year’s motif was undoubtedly regulation and social responsibility.
 Many of the leading online gambling markets right across the globe have undergone a period of significant upheaval in recent months.
 Take the UK as an example.
 Since last year’s Power 50 was published, the world’s largest regulated market has seen the regulator flexing its muscles with substantial financial penalties, the announcement of a new wave of tax rises, and the emergence of what many believe is a long overdue emphasis on the importance of responsible gambling.